mlochhead/Building_Inventory_Generation/README.md

 ### Setting Up a Virtual Environment on macOS/Linux

 Using a virtual environment is recommended for managing project dependencies.
-To create and activate the virtual environment on macOS, use the following commands.
-Windows users may need to adjust the setup accordingly.
+To create and activate the virtual environment, use the following commands.
 These commands should be executed from the terminal in the directory where the repository has been cloned:

 `python3.10 -m venv inventory_env`